Ctross/Ctross.github.io/about-me/index.md

 ## When I was young, I was inspired by...

-Richard Feynman and his beautiful way of looking at the world through the eyes of a scientist, especially his disscusion [Fun to Imagine][1].
+Richard Feynman and his beautiful way of looking at the world through the eyes of a scientist, especially his discussion [Fun to Imagine][1].
 Feynman's way of seeing the world left me with a deep appreciation of the wonder and joy of existence, and the pleasure of thinking, learning, and imagining.

 <div class="row">
     <div class="medium-8 columns t30">